AndrewAnnex/SpiceyPy/README.rst

 SPICE is an essential tool for scientists and engineers alike in the planetary science field for Solar System Geometry.
 Please visit the NAIF website for more details about SPICE.

-*IMPORTANT*: I have no current affiliation with NASA, NAIF, or JPL.
-The code is provided "as is", use at your own risk.
+*IMPORTANT*: The code is provided "as is", use at your own risk.
 However, the NAIF now distributes python "lessons" that use SpiceyPy as the python to spice interface.

 Citing SpiceyPy
 ---------------